Menstrual cup: Bell-shaped cups

 Bell-shaped menstrual cups all have a wall thickness of about 2mm.
 They vary in length, capacity, firmness, and external diameter of the rim.
 This accommodates variety in anatomy, flow quantity, and personal preferences for firmness.

 While vaginal tenting causes the cervix to retract during sexual arousal, it is normally located within centimeters of the vaginal opening; 45-55mmm is a medium height.
 Cups are available in lengths from about 30-80mm, with 40-60mm lengths being common; most menstrual discs are shallower than most bell-shaped cups.
 Some manufacturers sell several sizes of cup that are all the same length.
 (Note: For instance, Aisle Cup, Diva, Genial Day, Keeper, Mermaid Guppy, and Mooncup (UK) all sell several cup sizes that all have the same length; this is not an exhaustive list.)

 Cups must be short enough that the cervix does not push the cup into contact with the vulva, where it may be uncomfortable.
-If the cervix sits particularly low or is tilted, a shorter cup may needed.
+If the cervix sits particularly low or is tilted, a shorter cup may be needed.
 A cup which is too short may sit too far up to remove easily.

 Many bell-shaped cups have stems.
 The stems can be trimmed to shorten the cup, giving stemmed cups a minimum and maximum length; instructions for trimming are generally included with the cup.
 Some cups are made in two parts, with a separate stem passing through a hole in the cup; these separate stems, unlike normal one-piece stems, can be pulled to break the seal, and were designed to make removing the cup with low dexterity easier.
 There also exist cups with valves in the stem, which can be slowly drained without removing the cup.
 The UN counterrecommends hollow stems, because solid stems are easier to clean.

 Ex vivo, small size cups hold about 15-25 ml, medium size cups 20-30 ml, and large cups 30-40 ml.
-The maximum capacity for large cups is about 50mL (ring-shaped cups generally hold a bit more than bell-shaped cups).
+The maximum capacity for large cups is about 50mL (discs generally hold a bit more than bell-shaped cups).
 Excessively high-volume cups can be uncomfortably large, so fit is prioritized.

 Bell-shaped cups also vary by firmness or flexibility.
 Some manufacturers make the same cups in a range of firmness levels.
 A firmer cup pops open more easily after insertion and may hold a more consistent seal against the vaginal wall (preventing leaks), but some people find softer cups more comfortable to insert.
 The outside diameter of the rim will also affect seal and comfort.